 opportunities, teaching, service innovation and professional activities related to the Christian and

 greater Houston musical community.

-Anthony continues to provide substitute services, interim organist availability plus choral skills for
+Continuing to provide substitute services, interim organist availability plus choral skills for churches

 In 2012, November, he was asked to fill the position of organist at the First Presbyterian Church of